NATIONAL ARCHIVES ANNOUNCES NEW INITIATIVES HONORING THE U.S.

 Facebook page for the Constitution.
 Friend the Constitution on Facebook

-http://tiny.cc/USConstitution!
+at http://tiny.cc/USConstitution!
 This new page is interactive forum

 for the Constitution that encourages open discussion and debate.